Rafael Devers Player Props: Red Sox vs. Orioles

-Rafael Devers -- batting .225 with four doubles, three home runs, four walks and nine RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Dean Kremer on the mound, on April 24 at 6:35 PM ET.
+Rafael Devers, with a slugging percentage of .537 in his past 10 games -- including three home runs -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Kyle Bradish on the mound, April 25 at 6:35 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Brewers.
+In his most recent game, he notched a home run while going 1-for-4 against the Orioles.

 Rafael Devers Game Info & Props vs. the Orioles